mashu/ImmuneDiscover.jl/docs/src/index.md

 2. `fasta`: FASTA file with query alleles.
 3. `output`: TSV file to save output.

+The records stored in the output can be categorized as follows:
+- Collapsed Records: These are matches to the database that exclude the flanking regions.
+- Full Records: These include matches to the database along with the flanking regions.

+Generally, the counts for full records tend to be smaller from those of collapsed records.
+This difference arises because flanking regions are often more unique and dilute the total counts as compared to records collapsed by the allelle sequence only.

 ### Optional Arguments
-- `-r, --ratio RATIO`: Minimum allelic ratio applied within each gene group.
+- `-f, --minfreq FREQ`: Minimum allelic ratio applied within each gene group.
 (Default: 0.01)
 - `-c, --mincount MINCOUNT`: Minimum cluster size.
 (Default: 10)
+- `--full-minfreq FREQ`: Minimum allelic ratio applied within each gene group for **full record**.
+(Default: 0.01)
+- `--full-mincount MINCOUNT`: Minimum cluster size for **full record**.
+(Default: 1)
 - `-n, --noplot`: Disable unicode gene plot.
 This option does not have associated types or defaults as it is a toggle switch.
+- `-g, --gene`: Gene to use for plotting.
+(Default: "V")
+- `-u, --uncollapsed`: Save uncollapsed full records.
+(Default: false)

 ### Exact output

-The output is a TSV file with the following columns:
+The output is a TSV file containing the following columns:
-- well: The well on the plate.
+- `well`: Identifies the well on the plate.
-- case: The case (donor) containing the allele.
+- `case`: Specifies the case (donor) that contains the allele.
-- db_name: The name of the allele from the database.
+- `db_name`: Denotes the name of the allele as listed in the database.
+- `sequence`: Represents the sequence of the allele.
+- `full_count`: Indicates the number of full records in which the allele matched the read.
-- count: The number of reads matching the allele.
+- `count`: Reflects the number of records in which the allele matched the read.
-- gene: The gene of the allele.
+- `gene`: Specifies the gene associated with the allele.
+- `full_frequency`: Describes the frequency of full records in which the allele matched the read.
-- frequency: The ratio of the allele with respect to highest allele in the gene group.
+- `frequency`: Captures the frequency of records in which the allele matched the read.
+- `log2_count`: Represents the logarithm base 2 of the count.

+Additional columns, such as `prefix`, `suffix`, `heptamer`, `spacer`, and `nonamer`, are included based on the `--gene` option, which is set to `V` by default.

 # Hamming